Japanese Flower Arranging

 I photograph ikebana squaring the camera with the front side of the piece.
 So, in my studio camera height is the same as guest-of-honor’s view when seated on zabuton.

 Camera position alters meaning of the flowers.
-Nonetheless, the ikebana arrangements I create are viewable from all sides.
+Yet, the ikebana arrangements I create are viewable from all sides.

 Magenta Peonies Ikebana